sahil2097/EDA_google_play_store/README.md

 Data has been scrapped using google play scrapper i.e the API for google play store.

-Main focus study was the education Apps.
+Main focus of study was on education Apps.

 The limit for google play store scrapper is 30 per search so we need to scrape multiple times and concatinate it.